ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### The blue indicates the 'Available Bikes', and the green indicates the 'Bikes In Use'.
-So using that information, we can see that if the blue circle is vastly larger than the green circle, then there is an excess of bikes at that station and at that particular point in time.
-However if the green circle is vastly larger than the blue circle, then there is a shortage of bikes at that station and at that particular point in time.
+The blue indicates the 'Available Bikes', the green indicates the 'Bikes In Use' and the red indicates the 'Unavailable Bikes'.
+So using that information we can see if the blue circle is vastly larger than the green circle, then there is an excess of bikes at that station, at that time.
+However if the green circle is vastly larger than the blue circle, there is a shortage of bikes at that station and time.

-#### The optimal situation for a station, would be for the station to have slightly more bikes in use than bikes available.
+The optimal situation for a station, would be for the station to have slightly more bikes in use than bikes available.

-#### This map has a lot more use to the owner of the company than the previous two maps, because now he/she can tell what stations are performing optimally and what stations are potentially losing money.
+This map has more use to the owner of the company than the previous two maps, because now he/she can tell what stations are performing optimally and what stations are potentially losing money.

 ## Conclusion

 Before I conclude this project, I need to disclose that I have never worked for this bike company and the analysis on this data is by no means all the analysis I could provide.
-I am limited by the amount of data I have available.
+I am limited by the amount of data available.

 For example, given more data I could have created a time series map showing the usage of the bikes over a day/week/month.
 If I had access to the financial data, I could have created a map showing the profitability of each station .
 I could have also shown the positions of the opposition stations and how much of an effect their stations have on the subject bike company, etc, etc.